Affiliate links on Android Authority may earn us a commission. Learn more.

 Will there be a Fitbit Charge 6?

 We’d be pretty surprised if Fitbit canned its Charge line.
 It’s among the more popular and recognized Fitbit series that also includes some of the best fitness trackers in the business.
 However, the Charge series has been among the company’s least active of late.

-Fitbit failed to launch a new Charge model alongside the Sense 2, Versa 4, and Inspire 3 at its August 2022 event, but this doesn’t mean a Charge 6 won’t debut in the coming months.
-Fitbit has an unpredictable launch schedule, so it’s not a huge concern that the Charge 6 didn’t launch exactly a year after the Charge 5.
-With all this considered, we think there will be a Fitbit Charge 6.
+Fitbit failed to launch a new Charge model alongside the Sense 2, Versa 4, and Inspire 3 at its August 2022 event, but this doesn’t necessarily mean the Charge 6 won’t debut at all.
+Fitbit is known for its unpredictable launch schedule, so it’s not a huge concern that the Charge 6 didn’t launch exactly a year after the Charge 5.
+In fact, the company also skipped a year before launching the latest Versa model.

 When will the Fitbit Charge 6 release date be?

-As we mentioned in the previous section, it took Fitbit nearly two years to launch a new Sense.
-If it does the same with the Charge series, we can expect a Charge 6 to debut in August 2023.
-That said, the Fitbit Charge 4 debuted in March 2020, and the Charge 3 arrived in October 2018.
-There’s no pattern here.
+As we mentioned in the previous section, it took Fitbit nearly two years to launch its Sense sequel.
+If it does the same with the Charge series, we could expect a Charge 6 to debut in August 2023.

 What specs and features will the Fitbit Charge 6 have?

-The Sense 2 and Versa 4 are almost identical to their predecessors, while the Inspire 3 is the spitting image of the Luxe.
+The Sense 2 and Versa 4 are similar to their predecessors, while the Inspire 3 is the spitting image of the Luxe.
 Given this evidence, we expect the Fitbit Charge 6 to look much like the Charge 5.

 There’s some evidence to support this, too.
 According to a 9to5Google source, the Fitbit Charge 6 “is near identical” to the Charge 5.
 It’s great news regarding band compatibility and pricing, but it may give Charge 5 owners little reason to upgrade.
 This also suggests we can expect a compact form factor, curved glass facade, and bright AMOLED screen to return.